wp-plugins/theme-per-user/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress.

 = Usage =
-1.Select the theme you prefer from the `User Profile` page, then press Save button;
+1. Select the theme you prefer from the `User Profile` page, then press Save button;
-2.Logout;
+2. Logout;
-3.Login.
+3. Login.

 == Screenshots ==